dirkpetersen/nvflare-cancer/README.md

 # NVFlare in Cancer Research

-We are setting up a project to explore federated learning using NVFlare.
+We are setting up a project among multiple cancer research organizations to explore federated learning using NVFlare.
 We assume that the participants will have one of these options available:

 - A AWS or Azure cloud account
 - An on-premises Slurm HPC system with GPU
 - A Windows laptop with a GPU and WSL Linux installed

-The central NVFlare dashboard and server(s) will be installed by the `Project Administrator` who is member of the IT department of one of the participating institutions.
-The researchers in this institution and other institutions will use an NVFlare compute client on their HPC system, their laptop or a separate cloud account and will have no access to the central system.
+The central NVFlare dashboard and server(s) will be installed by the `Project Admin` who might be in the IT department of the organization that is responsible for installing the central infrastructure in a hub-and-spoke model.
+The researchers in this institution and other institutions will use an NVFlare compute client on their HPC system, their laptop or a separate cloud account and will have no access to the central hub while the manager of the central hub will have no access to the data processd by the clients.
 Please review the [terminologies and roles](https://nvflare.readthedocs.io/en/main/user_guide/security/terminologies_and_roles.html) required for a funtioning NVFlare federation.

 # Installing NVFlare deploy environment